 $810 – Base rate (This is the base cost to participate in this program which includes paying teachers and operating costs of the center.)

-$675 – Subsidized rate (This rate is reserved for those in financial hardship and for members of marginalized groups who request additional support.)
+$675 – Subsidized rate (This rate is reserved for those in financial hardship for whom the Base Rate is not affordable.)